MerlinsLair/merlin/x/superfluid/README.md

 staked locks and delegations to the validator.
 Intermediary accounts exists for every denom + validator combination, so that it would group locks with the same denom + validator selection.
-Superfluid staking a lock would mint equivalent amount of OSMO of the lock and send it to the intermediary account and the intermediarry accounts would be delegating to the specified validator.
+Superfluid staking a lock would mint equivalent amount of MER of the lock and send it to the intermediary account and the intermediarry accounts would be delegating to the specified validator.